tisannai/tiide/README.md

                                "vendor/ceedling/vendor/unity/src"
                                (format "%s/usr/include" (getenv "HOME"))))
        )

+Configuration is a list of cons cells, i.e. a association list.

 This configuration is for a project that uses Ceedling for testing. "src" include source files and tests are in "test" directory.